 We found that many of these ontologies satisfied many subsections of K-HAS com- pletely, meaning that it would be unnecessary to reproduce these concepts.
 From these findings we have developed an aligning ontology that connects ontologies across mul- tiple domains to support our proposal of K-HAS, creating an ontology that is both sensor-centric and observation-centric.

-The SSN ontology is a modular ontology created by combining concepts from re- searching existing, commonly used ontologies and allows for domain specific concepts to be imported.
+The SSN ontology is a modular ontology created by combining concepts from existing, commonly used ontologies and allows for domain specific concepts to be imported.
 Some of the main uses cases for the SSN ontology are provenance and data discovery, which are also key within K-HAS.
 However, the tiered structure of K-HAS did not map directly to SSN and it proved difficult to represent the flow of knowledge through a network, as humans can also perform similar operations on ob- servations and the observations are enriched as they pass through the network.
 How- ever, while we did not use the ontology directly, many of the concepts can be mapped directly and it would be possible to modify K-HAS to leverage the modular nature of SSN and extend it.